 Enrollment Services is designed as a campus hub where students and families can conduct enrollment transactions and get answers to questions of all types.
 Familiarize yourself with Enrollment Services by reviewing their website.

-To manage your tuition bill, view fee and payment schedule, and enroll in paperless billing, please visit the Student Accounts section of the website.
+For information specific to your tuition bill, please visit the Student Finance section of the website.

-Our international students are required to attend International Student Orientation, which takes place before Fall Orientation.
-Be sure to book your flight in advance and plan to arrive at Furman on Saturday, August 15.
+International students are required to attend International Student Orientation, which takes place immediately prior to Fall Orientation.
+Specific dates, including when you should plan to arrive at Furman, will be confirmed soon.

-The Furman University Police Department oversees the vehicle registration process.
-Please visit the Parking Information website to register your car, request a parking pass, and familiarize yourself with Furman’s parking policies.
-Vehicle registration for the 2020-2021 academic year will open in August.
+The Furman University Police Department oversees the vehicle registration and bicycle registration processes.
+Vehicle registration for the 2022-2023 Academic Year will be available in August.

-We have joined a number of the nation’s top schools in offering AlcoholEdu for College and Haven as a component of our alcohol and sexual assault prevention initiative.
+We have joined a number of the nation’s top schools in offering “Get Inclusive” as a component of our alcohol and sexual assault prevention initiative.
 Whether you abstain from alcohol or not, this program will help you make well-informed decisions about alcohol.
 You will receive an email in August with further instructions on how to complete this step.

 Furman offers two sessions to acclimate international students to academics and college life—International Student Orientation and Fall Orientation.
 Our international students are required to attend both orientation sessions.
-After international orientation, new student orientation will begin.
-International Students should plan to arrive at Furman on Saturday, August 15.
+Learn more about Fall Orientation.

 Like to blog?
 Are you an Instagram or Twitter junkie?
 Apply now to be a Social Media Intern for the Office of Admission.
 Social Media Interns will blog, tweet, and Instagram their day to day experiences at Furman throughout the academic year.